goldbergyoni/nodebestpractices/README.chinese-traditional.md

 <br/><br/><br/>

 # Milestones
-To maintain this guide and keep it up to date, we are constantly updating and improving the guidelines and best practices with the help of the community.
+To maintain this guide and keep it up to date，we are constantly updating and improving the guidelines and best practices with the help of the community.
 You can follow our [milestones](https://github.com/goldbergyoni/nodebestpractices/milestones) and join the working groups if you want to contribute to this project.

 <br/><br/>

 # Contributors
 ## `Yoni Goldberg`
-Independent Node.js consultant who works with customers at USA, Europe and Israel on building large-scale scalable Node applications.
+Independent Node.js consultant who works with customers at USA，Europe and Israel on building large-scale scalable Node applications.
 Many of the best practices above were first published on his blog post at [http://www.goldbergyoni.com](http://www.goldbergyoni.com).
 Reach Yoni at @goldbergyoni or me@goldbergyoni.com

 ## `Ido Richter`
-👨‍💻 Software engineer, 🌐 web developer, 🤖 emojis enthusiast.
+👨‍💻 Software engineer，🌐 web developer，🤖 emojis enthusiast.

 ## `Refael Ackermann` [@refack](https://github.com/refack) &lt;refack@gmail.com&gt; (he/him)
-Node.js Core Collaborator, been noding since 0.4, and have noded in multiple production sites.
-Founded `node4good` home of [`lodash-contrib`](https://github.com/node4good/lodash-contrib), [`formage`](https://github.com/node4good/formage), and [`asynctrace`](https://github.com/node4good/asynctrace).
+Node.js Core Collaborator，been noding since 0.4，and have noded in multiple production sites.
+Founded `node4good` home of [`lodash-contrib`](https://github.com/node4good/lodash-contrib)，[`formage`](https://github.com/node4good/formage)，and [`asynctrace`](https://github.com/node4good/asynctrace).
-`refack` on freenode, Twitter, GitHub, GMail, and many other platforms.
-DMs are open, happy to help.
+`refack` on freenode，Twitter，GitHub，GMail，and many other platforms.
+DMs are open，happy to help.

 ## `Bruno Scheufler`
 💻 full-stack web developer and Node.js enthusiast.

 ## `Kyle Martin` [@js-kyle](https://github.com/js-kyle)
-Full Stack Developer based in New Zealand, interested in architecting and building Node.js applications to perform at global scale.
-Keen contributor to open source software, including Node.js Core.
+Full Stack Developer based in New Zealand，interested in architecting and building Node.js applications to perform at global scale.
+Keen contributor to open source software，including Node.js Core.

 <br/><br/>

 ## Thank You Notes

-We appreciate any contribution, from a single word fix to a new best practice.
+We appreciate any contribution，from a single word fix to a new best practice.
 View our contributors and [contributing documentation here!](./README.md#contributors-)

 <br/><br/><br/>